ravisharda/pravega-developer-resources/pki-commands.md

    # b) Export the Private Key into a key.pem PEM file.
 Here we are creating a pem file with no password
    # If you use "openssl pkcs12 -in standalone.server.keystore.p12 -out key.pem -passin pass:1111_aaaa -passout pass:1111_aaaa",
    # the key.pem file will have a pem password as well apart from key encryption password.
 We use -nodes flag to avoid that.
    openssl pkcs12 -in standalone.server.keystore.p12 -out key.pem -passin pass:1111_aaaa -nodes

    # Check the key using:
    openssl pkcs8 -inform PEM -in key.pem -topk8 -passin pass:1111_aaaa
+   ```

  5. Export the server's certificate from the server keystore.

-    openssl pkcs12 -in standalone.server.keystore.p12 -nokeys -out cert.pem -passin pass:1111_aaaa

-    (Alternative way:

-     Maybe do this:
-     keytool -keystore standalone.server.keystore.jks -alias localhost -file cert.pem \
-        -storepass 1111_aaaa

-   # Note: .crt or .cer files are DER formatted file.
-   openssl x509 -outform der -in key.pem -out cert.crt -passin pass:1111_aaaa

-   Optionally verify the certificate using: openssl x509 -text -inform DER -in cert.crt

-   # Convert the der file into a pem file
-   openssl x509 -inform der -in cert.crt -out cert.pem
-   )

-   # Check the certificate using:
-   keytool -printcert -v -file cert.pem
+Actually, you don't really need to this, as you already have it
+    in the form of ``server-cert-signed.pem``.
+Just rename it to cert.pem.
     ```
+    mv server-cert-signed.pem cert.pem
+    ```

 6. Do a final verification.
-Run the following commands and compare the modulus, which should be the same value.
+Run the following commands and compare the modulus.
+If the modulus of the all three command
+   matches, you should be good to go.

    ```
    # For the key: